On the structure of Ammann A2 tilings: Introduction

 There is a non-convex hexagon with right angles that has the following property.
-It can be cut into two similar hexagons so that the scale factors are equal to $\psi$ and $\psi^2$, where $\psi<1$.
+It can be cut into two similar hexagons so that the scaling factors are equal to $\psi$ and $\psi^2$, where $\psi<1$ (see Fig.~\ref{f2}).